JerryZhang0920/community-starter-kit/CONTRIBUTING.md

 - **help-wanted**: used when an issue or PR is up for grabs

-You can also help by translating documentation and reviewing open pull requests.
+You can help with reviewing the code and coming up with new features.